 The following commands are used to set up printer configuration.
-Most of these commands are non-volatile and, therefore, do not need to be resent unless changes are desired.
+Most of these commands are non-volatile and therefore, only need to be sent one time to the printer.

 Note: When the printer is in the DEFAULT MODE, factory settings control printer operation.
 This provides a starting point for re-establishing communication with the printer so that user settings may be sent to the printer.
 The statistics label printed when the printer entered the DEFAULT MODE reflects current printer settings and not the factory default settings.